War in Afghanistan (2001–2021): Refugees

-Since 2001, more than 5.7 million former refugees have returned to Afghanistan, but 2.6 million others remained refugees in 2021 when the Taliban took over, while another 4 million were internally displaced.
+Millions of Afghans have been internally displaced or become refugees as a result of decades of conflict in Afghanistan since 1979.
+From 2002 to 2012, more than 5.7 million former refugees returned to Afghanistan, increasing the country's population by 25%.
+2.6 million Afghans remained refugees in 2021 when the Taliban took over, while another 4 million were internally displaced.
 Following the Taliban takeover, over 122,000 people were airlifted abroad from Kabul airport, during the evacuation from Afghanistan, including Afghans, American citizens, and other foreign citizens.
-A year after, the United States had accepted over 85,000 Afghan refugees, many of whom had been processed in Europe and the Middle East.
-The United Arab Emirates agreed to temporarily host Afghan refugees in Abu Dhabi on behalf of other nations.
-Over 10,000 have been resettled to the United States from Abu Dhabi, but 12,000 remained there as of August 2022, leading to protests by refugees over the resettlement process and living conditions.

 War crimes

-War crimes (a serious violation of the laws and customs of war giving rise to individual criminal responsibility) have been committed by both sides including civilian massacres, bombings of civilian targets, terrorism, use of torture and the murder of prisoners of war.
+War crimes have been committed by both sides including civilian massacres, bombings of civilian targets, terrorism, use of torture and the murder of prisoners of war.
 Additional common crimes include theft, arson, and destruction of property not warranted by military necessity.

-The Taliban committed war crimes during the war including massacres, suicide bombing, terrorism, and targeting civilians (such as using human shields).
+The Taliban committed war crimes during the war including massacres, suicide bombing, anti-personnel IED use, terrorism, and targeting civilians (such as using human shields).
 In 2011, The New York Times reported that the Taliban was responsible for 3/4 of all civilian deaths in the war in Afghanistan.
 United Nations reports have consistently blamed the Taliban and other anti-government forces for the majority of civilian deaths in the conflict.
 Other crimes include mass rape and executing surrendered soldiers.

-War crimes committed by the Coalition, Afghan security forces, and Northern Alliance included massacres, prisoner mistreatment, and killings of civilians.
+War crimes committed by the Coalition, Afghan security forces, and Northern Alliance included massacres, prisoner mistreatment, carpet bombing villages, and killings of civilians.
 Amnesty International accused the Pentagon of covering up evidence related to war crimes, torture and unlawful killings in Afghanistan.
 Notable incidents include the Dasht-i-Leili massacre, Bagram torture and prisoner abuse, Kandahar massacre, among others.

 In 2020, the International Criminal Court investigation in Afghanistan formally commenced, investigating war crimes and crimes against humanity committed by all parties in Afghanistan since 1 May 2013.
+On 22 March 2023, the British government launched a public inquiry to investigate reports of alleged unlawful killings by UKSF personnel during the war in Afghanistan.
+Judge Charles Haddon-Cave chairs the public inquiry.